whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-16-Popsugar-Special-Edition-Holiday-For-Her-Subscription-Box-2015-Review.md

 <DD>2 holders, Value $69</DD>
 </DL>

-<p>I love how they included the holder that fits the candles, both in size and in style.
+<p>I love how they included candle holders that fits the candles in this box, both in size and in style.
 Now I don't have to go shopping around for a holder that will fit the candles, phew!</p>

 <br>